1. What is cybersecurity?

-The securities of these projects depends mainly on the size of the project, the total number of the developers who are working under this project and the one factor, which is most essential as well as important, is the control of the quality.
+Answer: The securities of these projects depend mainly on the size of the project, the total number of the developers who are working under this project and the one factor, which is most essential as well as important, is the control of the quality.
 Just the type of project won’t determine its quality, the inside matter of the corresponding projects will matter.

 TIP: Keep an open mind with these kinds of questions.